Amazon Hiring For 33,000 Corporate, Tech Jobs; New Beaumont Fulfillment Center Now Open

-BEAUMONT (CBSLA) — Workers wanted – Amazon says it is hiring for 33,000 corporate and tech positions that will start out remotely.
+BEAUMONT (CBSLA) — Amazon says it is hiring for 33,000 corporate and tech positions that will start out remotely.

 Amazon’s 2020 Career Day – a massive job fair – will be on Sept.
 16. The virtual job fair will be Amazon’s single biggest hiring surge in its history, and will include one-on-one coaching sessions, fireside chats, panel discussions and interviews with experts and Amazon executives.